 Hands down though, the best speech on the power and centrality of beauty and historic preservation in civic life is that by Mayor Joseph Riley of Charleston, SC.

 19. Another way to learn a lot but very quickly is to attend a preservation conference such as the annual meeting of the National Trust for Historic Preservation (this year it's in Savannah starting November 11th), the National Main Street conference (as mentioned above, it's later this month, in Detroit), and when you visit other places, check out how they deal with historic preservation matters, and offer that learning to us when you come back.

 Preservation Maryland has a good conference.

 Many other areas have great preservation conferences but not in May, such as the state conference in Colorado, usually in February, and the conference of the Landmark Society of Western New York.

 20. Read a historic district brochure (or more than one).
 In DC, they are available online or in hard copy at the Historic Preservation Office.
 Many communities produce and publish these kinds of publications.
 Two of the best I've ever read is one on Jefferson County Indiana including Madison (One of the first Main Street communities) and Hanover, and the other on the Kansas City public market, called City Market.
 Both lay out their respective histories chronologically but thematically.

-I am a big fan of the design guidelines publications, which also describe local historic districts, from Montgomery County Maryland and Richmond, Virginia.
-And the Philadelphia Rowhouse Manual is also quite good.
+I am a big fan of the design guidelines publications produced for cities or neighborhood historic districts, which describe local historic districts, such as those from Montgomery County Maryland, Richmond, Virginia, and Roanoke, Virginia, along with the Philadelphia Rowhouse Manual.